 – Zbig Rybczynski –Looking to the Future – Imagining the Truth,” in Fran Ðois Penz, Maureen Thomas, Cinema& Architecture.
 Mþliús, Mallet-Stevens, Multimedia, BFI, London, 1997

-How are these artists using basic technology? as well as they can- not to be kitsch, or to signal failure, to comment on the meaning of technology in relation to the human?
+What do the artists mean using this technology? is it to be kitsch, or to signal failure? to comment on the meaning of technology in relation to the human?

 To show the gaps- to highlight the Simulation- the falseness of the trick?

 To do this with a different, more ambiguous tone of voice than a comedic trick?

 WHAT DOES THE OBVIOUSLY ARTIFICIAL SPACE OF GREEN SCREEN SIGNAL in an age when films like ‘Gravity’ can create an almost perfect illusion?